nethal17/Healthcare-System/README.md

 **Repository**: [Healthcare-System](https://github.com/nethal17/Healthcare-System)

-## 📄 License
+## License

-This project is part of an academic/portfolio project.
+This project is part of an academic project of our CSSE Module(SE3070).

-## 🙏 Acknowledgments
+## Acknowledgments

 - Spring Boot Framework
 - MongoDB Atlas